 Light source / LED / bulb

 The electrical component that generates the light.
-Read the section below for more about light color, types of light source and their advantages.
+Read the section below for more information about light color, types of light source and their advantages.

 The Light Source

 Alternatives to an LED include halogen or xenon light sources: both provide bright, pure and powerful illumination (and are used in some high-end vehicles).
 Comparing these to LEDs and the main difference is that LEDs don’t use a heated filament and a glass bulb.
-This makes them more impact and shock resistant than glass-based units, making this important for tactical or other torches that will potentially take a battering in your sport or profession.
+This makes an impact and shock resistant than glass-based units, making this important for tactical or other torches that will potentially take a battering in your sport or profession.
 LEDs are robust, making them a great choice for tactical flashlights (which often have to take knocks or cope with rough handling).

 Lifespan of a bulb

 We’ve covered some of the differences between light sources, but from an economic point of view, lifespan is key.
 Most LEDs have a lifespan of 50,000 hours or more – with some advanced (and expensive) units claiming a lifespan in tens or hundreds of years.

 This extended lifetime of an LED source compared to alternatives means that it’s likely you need not to change the light source in your flashlight.
 This means no more spare bulbs or searching for replacement parts.

 Efficiency of a light source

 If you look at the efficiency of a light source (comparing its light output to its energy consumption), you’ll see that LED devices are some of the efficient devices available.
 The side benefit is that the light output doesn’t change with variations of input power – which means you’ll get bright, near-constant illumination while on long night shifts without running the battery down.